 - Appropriate guardrails

-Here, we will focus on the PFfCW framework.
+Here, we will focus on the Fab 5 Framework

-Because I follow this framework, I don’t need to spend a ton of time on meal planning.
+Because I follow this framework, I don’t need to spend a ton of time on meal prep – planning is enough, and I have the flexibility with this formula.
 I make sure my shopping list has foods from each category and I mix and match, just like my outfits.
+I talk about the DAO of meal planning in my post here.

 This for me is a more realistic alternative than spending hours on meal prep and meal planning.
 The fame of Sunday as a “meal prep day” is well documented – but for me, I am usually working Sundays!
 And if not, taking some much needed time to binge-watch, take a long bath, or work out.
 The last thing I need is to be stressed about meal prep!
 I used to diligently dedicate time on the weekends to do so, and by the end I was exhausted.
 I need that time on the weekend and I imagine you might too.